 In Prince George’s County, Maryland, the law firm of Lotze Mosley, LLP has a team of experts that understand how to approach cases regarding violent crimes.
-We offer a free initial consultation to assess your case (202) 393-0535.
+We offer an initial consultation to assess your case (202) 393-0535.

 We are located at: